How They Impact Your Heart

 Between 2007 and 2011, the number of energy drink-related visits to emergency departments doubled.

 What’s more: It is common to add alcohol to energy drinks, or to consume them with other substances.
-Approximately 25% of college students consume alcohol with energy drinks, and the CDC reports that these individuals are more likely to binge-drink than students who don’t mix them.
+Approximately 25 percent of college students consume alcohol with energy drinks, and the CDC reports that these individuals are more likely to binge-drink than students who don’t mix them.

 The Bottom Line